swapnilh/whisper/README.md

 more details.
 Contact Swapnil (swapnilh at cs dot wisc edu) or Sanketh (sankey at cs dot wisc dot edu) for details.

+## IMPORTANT
+Whisper is currently in testing phase.
+If you come across any bugs or issues, please contact  Swapnil (swapnilh at cs dot wisc edu) or Sanketh (sankey at cs dot wisc dot edu).
+Also get in touch with us if you want to suggest any workloads for inclusion in our next release.

+## Dependencies
+glib2-devel or libglib2.0-dev
+libtoolize
+librpmem

 ## Download instructions
 We use git submodules to track each of the individual applications of the suite.
 As such, simply doing 'git clone' only retrieves the wrapper repo, and not